 - Then, face away from the cable machine and grab the rope attachment with both hands between your legs.
-Keep your knees slightly bent.
-Walk a few feet away from the machine.

 - Repeat for the desired number of reps.

-- Drive your hips forward with your heels during the concentric (Positive) portion of the exercise.
+- Drive your hips forward with your heels during the concentric (positive) portion of the exercise.